skipbaki/Sales-Dashboard/README.md

 - **Python (pandas & matplotlib)** for data analysis & visualization
 - **Streamlit** for an interactive web-based dashboard

-It’s designed as a beginner-friendly end-to-end data project that combines SQL + Python skills.
+**It’s designed as a beginner-friendly end-to-end data project that combines SQL + Python skills**

 ---